Review your cart

 Why Transition Between Carpet and Tile?

 Different rooms have different purposes.
-For places that see a lot of foot traffic, moisture, and stains, plush carpeting is not the ideal choice.
-However, tile flooring is perfect for places like the bathroom, kitchen, mudroom, or entryways because of its durability and easy maintenance.
-While you're unlikely to find carpeting in the bathroom, a lot of living rooms and bedrooms are outfitted with this type of flooring because of its comfort, noise reduction, and affordability.
+For example, plush carpeting may not be the ideal choice for places that experience a lot of foot traffic, moisture or stains.
+However, tile flooring is perfect for places like the bathroom, kitchen, entryway or mudroom because of its durability and easy maintenance.
+While you're unlikely to find carpeting in the bathroom, many living rooms and bedrooms have this type of flooring because of its comfort, noise reduction and affordability.

 What Are Tile Transition Strips?

-Since having multiple flooring types throughout your home is common and preferred for most households, transition strips have been designed to help the flow and functionality of transitional spaces.
-Transition strips are made out of wood or metal and are installed where two different flooring materials meet together.
-This strip closes any gaps between materials, offers a leveling between varying heights, and signals a visual break in the flooring types.
+Transition strips can be made of wood or metal and are installed where two different flooring materials meet.
+This strip closes any gaps between materials, offers leveling between varying heights and signals a visual break in the flooring types.
+Because there are multiple flooring types throughout a home, a transition strip's design is perfect for helping with each space's flow and functionality.

 Why Should You Use Transition Strips When Planning a Carpet to Tile Space?

-When you are joining together any flooring type, you'll often use a transition strip as a way to bridge the gap between materials.
-In cases of similar hardwood flooring, transition strips allow for expansion as well as contraction.
-When you are joining together different floorings, like tile and carpeting, the transition strip provides a visual break between the differing materials.
-The transition strip serves as a warning to those walking that they should adjust their steps.
+A carpet-to-tile transition strip is often used to bridge the gap between materials when joining any flooring type.
+In cases of similar hardwood flooring, transition strips allow for expansion and contraction.
+When joining different floorings, like tile and carpeting, the transition strip provides a visual break between the differing materials.
+The transition strip serves as a visual cue for people to adjust their steps.

 What Are the Different Types of Transitions Strips?

-Depending on the flooring type, there are a few different types of transition strips available.
-For a carpet-to-tile transition, you'll need to use a transition strip with a carpet edge gripper.
-This aluminum strip will have sharp teeth that grip the underside of the carpet, holding it in place next to the tile.
+• Carpet edge gripper: For a carpet-to-tile transition, you'll need to use one with a carpet edge gripper.
+This aluminum strip has sharp teeth that grip the underside of the carpet, holding it in place next to the tile.

 How Do You Create a Stylish Transition Between Carpet and Tile Spaces?